RedouaneAjgagal/expense-tracker/README.md

 Expenses Tracker App is a project from (the React - The Complete Guide (incl Hooks, React Router, Redux)) course on [Udemy](https://www.udemy.com/course/react-the-complete-guide-incl-redux)

-The website is not responsive since the project is for learning react
+The website is not responsive since the project is for learning reacts

 Users should be able to: